brightfeather is committed to bringing the light, hope, and strength of music to audiences worldwide.

-Having garnered top prizes at the Liszt International Young Artist, Carmel Music Society, Korean Concert Society, Yale Gordon, and Russell C. Wonderlic competitions amongst others, she debuted at the John F. Kennedy Center for the Performing Arts and gave subsequent performances at venues such as the Wilshire Ebell Theatre, Dorothy Chandler Pavilion, Centro Cultural del Antiguo Instituto, Luckman Theatre, and the Library of Congress.
+Having garnered top prizes at the Liszt International Young Artist, Carmel Music Society, Korean Concert Society, Yale Gordon, and Russell C. Wonderlic competitions amongst others, she debuted at the John F. Kennedy Center for the Performing Arts and gave subsequent performances at venues such as the Walt Disney Concert Hall, Wilshire Ebell Theatre, Dorothy Chandler Pavilion, Centro Cultural del Antiguo Instituto, Luckman Theatre, and the Library of Congress.
 Irene has also made appearances at the Banff Centre for the Arts Festival, Gijón International Piano Festival, Piano Festival Northwest, Columbia Chalice Concert Series, An die Musik LIVE, American Liszt Society Conferences, and the Young Artists Guild.

 Born and raised in Los Angeles, Irene began musical studies at age three with her mother, soprano Shil Kim.
 By age five, she was accepted into the studio of Ick-Choo and Hae-Young Moon, where her formative training was established.
-Irene continued her education at the Peabody Conservatory where she recently received her doctorate under the mentorship of Boris Slutsky and was awarded the Albert and Rosa Silverman Memorial Scholarship and the Lillian Gutman Memorial Piano Prize.
+Irene continued her education at the Peabody Conservatory where she received her doctorate under the mentorship of Boris Slutsky and was awarded the Albert and Rosa Silverman Memorial Scholarship and the Lillian Gutman Memorial Piano Prize.

 Benjamin Hoffman | Violin